The competition for jobs is fierce. What you do now to begin preparing for a successful career does matter.

 How will you match me to an employer?

-If you are selected as a Professional Edge Fellow, the UIndy team from the Professional Edge Center will work closely with experts from USA Funds to assess your interest and skills and match you to jobs offered by participating employers.
+If you are selected as a Professional Edge Fellow, the UIndy team from the Professional Edge Center will work closely with experts from Strada Education Network to assess your interest and skills and match you to jobs offered by participating employers.
 Before you are placed in a position, you will interview with potential employers.

 How many hours will Fellows be required to work?